-- The walkie talkies on LOST — The signal can travel long distances (even to a nearby island.)
+- The walkie talkies on Lost — The signal can travel long distances (even to a nearby island.)

 - Memorably subverted in The Young Ones, in which Neil is instructed to make the static noises himself when using his police walkie talkie.

-- Your radio in BioShock is automatically tuned to Atlas' radio frequency the second you pick it up, and other people (Like Sander Cohen or Andrew Ryan) can easily tune in, jam your connection and talk to you.
+- Your radio in BioShock is automatically tuned to Atlas's radio frequency the second you pick it up, and other people (Like Sander Cohen or Andrew Ryan) can easily tune in, jam your connection and talk to you.

-- The "Codec" supposedly puts the sound straight into your earbones so only you hear the person talking to you (with ample opportunity for Fridge Logic, considering the speaker's own voice should still be very audible to their surroundings - this becomes particularly ridiculous in Metal Gear Solid 2, where characters standing barely two feet away from one another will decide to switch to nanocommunications for privacy).
+- The "Codec" supposedly puts the sound straight into your earbones so only you hear the person talking to you (with ample opportunity for Fridge Logic, considering the speaker's own voice should still be very audible to their surroundings - this becomes particularly ridiculous in Metal Gear Solid 2: Sons of Liberty, where characters standing barely two feet away from one another will decide to switch to nanocommunications for privacy).
 Plus, despite supposedly being an audio-only device, the HUD displays it almost like a videophone.
 On top of that, you have a number of people whose frequencies you have to find.

-- Metal Gear Solid 2 Sons Of Liberty DOES make it clear that switching to nano-communication involves lip-movement only, what they say is inaudible to observers, as demonstrated by Ocelot's surveillance of Raiden and Ames.
+- Metal Gear Solid 2: Sons of Liberty DOES make it clear that switching to nano-communication involves lip-movement only, what they say is inaudible to observers, as demonstrated by Ocelot's surveillance of Raiden and Ames.

 - Metal Gear Solid 3: Snake Eater's radio was essentially the same as the above Codec, though it also worked around the "speaker's own voice" issue by having Snake communicating back to Mission Control via a throat mike.